maddagada/Event-Mania/app/Documentation.md

 # User Stories

- 1. As a User I would like to view the images of the previously organized events, so I can see their work quality and type of events they organized so far.
+ 1. As a User I want to view the work of their previously organized events, so I can see their work quality and type of events they organized so far.

  ###### Acceptance Criteria:

     I can see the pictures of the previous events

- 2. As a User I would like to contact them through the mobile number provided, so I can discuss any details that I am willing to know over the phone.
+ 2. As a User I want to contact them through the mobile, so I can discuss any details that I am willing to know over the phone.

   ###### Acceptance Criteria: